 Precautions for Prenatal Massage

 Due to the special conditions of pregnancy, there are certain precautions that must be taken to ensure a safe and beneficial treatment.

 During prenatal massage, the position of your body is a big factor of concern as there is risk of causing unnecessary strain to the uterine ligaments and surrounding areas if you are not in the right position.

 The best position is to lie on your side, fully supported so your spine is aligned during the treatment.
-Tables that provide a hole to accommodate your growing bump may not be reliable and they may still apply pressure to your abdomen or allow excessive dangling of your abdomen, causing uncomfortable stretching of the uterine ligaments.

 If you’re experiencing complications with your pregnancy, low blood pressure or excessive swelling in your lower limbs, there may be additional risks present.
 The best way to address any risks of prenatal massage is to be informed and to work in tandem with the advice of knowledgeable professionals.

 The team at Graceville Physio is not only experienced in matters of pregnancy wellness but we also stay in contact with your GP and obstetrician to ensure you’re receiving the best treatment on all fronts.